PHOTOX/ABIN/README.md

 Run `configure -h` to see all the options and how to configure them.

 To install the libraries, you can use the install scripts in `dev_scripts/`.
-We use these in our Continuous Integration testing suite on Github using the Ubuntu 18.04 image so they are guaranteed to work, though you might need to tweak them a bit for your system.
+We use these in our Continuous Integration testing suite on Github using the Ubuntu 18.04 image.

 The optional libraries are:
  - [MPICH](https://www.mpich.org/): An MPI implementation used for Replica Exchange MD and MPI interface with TeraChem.
-      - If you just need REMD you can also use other MPI libraries such as OpenMPI.
+      - If you just need REMD you can also use other MPI libraries such as OpenMPI or IntelMPI.
  - [FFTW](http://www.fftw.org/): Fast Fourier Transform library used for normal mode transformation in Path Integral MD.
  - [PLUMED](https://www.plumed.org/): A collection of very useful tools for free energy calculations (MetaDynamics, Umbrella Sampling etc).

+For some features, you will also need to install the FFTW library.
+It is usually provided with your Linux distribution, but can also be downloaded from http://www.fftw.org/

 ## Structure of the repository